selfrefactor/rambda/CONTRIBUTING.md

 I give you example steps of the `PR` process.

-> Create a method file in `src` folder.
+> Create a method file in `src` folder

 If the new method is `R.endsWith`, then the created file will be `./src/endsWith.js`

-> Write the function declaration and function's logic.
+> Write the function declaration and function's logic

 ```
 function endsWith(x, arrOrStr){